Blog/Quality Assurance

 How to write effective test cases?

 Okay, let's get down to business.
 Writing good test cases is like crafting a finely tuned machine.
 Every cog and wheel needs to work together seamlessly to ensure your software runs smoothly.
 It's not just about finding bugs; it's about preventing them from happening in the first place.
+Before you write test instructions, always consider your overall test plan.

 Remember, the key to effective test cases is balance.
 You want to be thorough without being overly complex.
 So, how do you do this?
 Let’s break it down by going over the key principles of test case writing:

 3. Reusability.
 Write test cases that are reusable across different versions of the application.
 This will save time and effort in the long run, especially for regression testing.
+Consider using or creating a test case template as well.

 6. Test data.
 Define and include appropriate test data within the test case or reference the data clearly.
 Test cases should specify the input values and expected outputs to ensure accurate validation.